enqueuezero/site/deployment.md

 ## When is exit criteria?

-There are several deployment models but all of them have the same exit criteria, having a new version of application up and running and the old version retired.
+The exit criteria of deployment is to have a new version of application up and running and the old version retired.

-These deployment models include:
+## Deployment Models

 * Blue-green model.
 Every time you deploy something, it's switching in-between blue and green environment.
 * Canary.
 You deploy a new version of the application and let it serve 5% traffic.
 Once verified, you expand the deployment and let it serve 100% traffic.
-* In-Place update model.
+* Mutable model.
+In-place update.
+Code is pulled or extracted in the VM and then restart servers.
 * Immutable model.
+No in-place update.
+Every change is published as a new instance.